Risk Management

 In addition, specific risk appetite indicators have been set for credit risk, market risk, liquidity risk, and other risk categories to facilitate appropriate management based on a quantitative understanding of risk appetite.

-*2 The amount of capital required to cover the theoretical maximum potential loss arising from risks of business operations.
+• *2 The amount of capital required to cover the theoretical maximum potential loss arising from risks to business operations

 Top Risks